 by Debra Kerper

-I love travel and just about everything that goes with it, but packing is definitely the exception.
+I love to travel and just about everything that goes with it, but packing is definitely the exception.
 It is a necessary evil, though, so I came up with some tips and tricks based on my experience to make the process as painless as possible.
-I hope you will find my suggestions helpful.
+I hope you will find my packing tips for travel helpful.
 I am not sure they will make packing more “joyful” for you, but hopefully a bit easier.

 Generally, I keep my clothes together by category in my suitcase.
 It’s a good system that makes life easier when unpacking at my destination and I don’t have to think about the events of every day in advance.
-However, when I have a one or two night stay prior to a cruise, I like to pack by day and have complete outfits readily available.
+However, when I have a one or two-night stay before a cruise, I like to pack by day and have complete outfits readily available.
 That way I have what I need in one convenient place without having to go through my entire suitcase.
-A better idea is to pack this one-two day supply of clothes in your carryon to eliminate the need to open your suitcase at all.
-An added benefit to adding complete outfits in your carryon is you have a supply of emergency clothes in the event of delayed or lost luggage.
+A better idea is to pack this one-two-day supply of clothes in your carry-on to eliminate the need to open your suitcase at all.
+An added benefit to adding complete outfits in your carry-on is you have a supply of emergency clothes in the event of delayed or lost luggage.

 My answer is definitely, yes.
 I recommend choosing two colors to focus on.
 For example, navy and gray or black and tan are nice combinations.
 Think about the clothes you have in your closet that you tend to gravitate toward for easy matching and comfort.
 Staying within your two basic colors allows you to pack a couple of bottoms with some print tops to change things up.
 I use the following trick to dress up a bit for evening dinners: pack a pair of black pants with a couple of basic black tops that you can accessorize with a pretty scarf or necklace and you have a new outfit for each night.

 Limiting your wardrobe colors for your trip makes it easy to choose which shoes to bring.
-Pack only two pairs if possible, comfortable shoes for day and dressier ones for night.
-Some people like to bring two pairs for day such as sneakers for walking and comfortable sandals for the pool or beach.
-If you must bring boots with you, and some of us really love our boots, plan to wear them on the plane.
+Pack only two pairs if possible, comfortable shoes for during the day and dressier ones for at night.
+Some people like to bring two different pairs with them such as sneakers for walking and comfortable sandals for the pool or beach.
+If you must bring boots with you, and some of us love our boots, plan to wear them on the plane.
 They are too large and heavy to pack!

 There seems to be some controversy over these two methods of packing.
 Having tried it both ways, I can safely say I don’t generally see a lot of difference in the final outcome.
-If I pack a top with embellishment, I do take extra care and use tissue paper to help keep the item wrinkle free.
+If I pack a top with embellishments, I do take extra care and use tissue paper to help keep the item wrinkle-free.
 I like to add tissue paper between folds and also to cover these special tops before packing.
 Tissue paper is also great for packing men’s ties.

 So why do I swear by these magic cubes?
 They are extremely lightweight, allow me to organize all my things, and come in various sizes and colors so each family member can have their own set.
 Most importantly, with these cubes, my clothes arrive exactly how I packed them and without wrinkles!
 I no longer find the contents of my suitcase in a jumbled mess when I arrive at my destination.